redox-os/website/content/news/this-month-260331.md

 ## Checksum-based Package Updates and Faster Recipe Push

-Wildan Mubarok implemented the support for package updates based on package checksum changes which reduced package update time and recipe push and testing time in development.
+Wildan Mubarok implemented the support for package updates based on package checksum changes which reduced package update time and recipe push/testing time in development.

 Package updates based on package file checksum changes (like in Fedora DNF and Flatpak) will be implemented soon.